Hiring Your Property Manager for Construction Management Projects

 Request Information | or Call Us at 312-329-8400

-Five Key Reasons to Involve Your Property Manager in Planned Construction Management Activities
+Five Reasons to Involve Your Property Manager in Construction Management Activities

 Construction worker laying concrete

-It is important to involve your property manager in plans for larger construction projects for a variety of reasons.
-To start, your property management company might have specific rules in place about how construction projects get done, including requirements that dictate everything from hours of operation to approved construction management partners.
-In some cases, your property management company might even provide construction management or project management services.
-This could help to:
+Involving your property manager in plans for larger construction projects is important for various reasons.
+To start, your property management company might have specific rules about how construction projects get done, including requirements that dictate everything from hours of operation to approved construction management partners.
+Your property management company might even provide construction or project management services, which could:

 • Save your HOA money by not paying a construction manager salary